Doesn't seem familiar? Jump to the "Ultra" help about group assignments.

 You can view a group assignment and you don't have to submit it.
 When you select View assessment, you can just view the group assignment or add some work.
 Not ready to submit?
 Select Save and Close in the panel.
 Your work on behalf of the group is saved and not submitted.
 If you or another group member previously started the group assignment, your work was saved.
 Select View assessment to resume working.

 Everyone in the group can keep track of the latest version of the work.
 Until a member selects Submit, you can open the group assignment as many times as you want.

 If your instructor enabled conversations, select the Open group conversation icon in the panel.
 You can ask for help, share sources, or answer questions others have about the group assignment.
 You can have conversations with the whole class, just the group, or both!
-When a group member has posted to the conversation, an icon will appear next to the assignment title on the Course Content page to let you know about new activity.
+When a group member has posted to the conversation, an icon appears next to the assignment title on the Course Content page to indicate new activity.

 You can also use Collaborate Ultra to meet virtually with your group if your course uses Collaborate and your instructor enabled conversations.
 To open your group's Collaborate room, select the Open Collaborate room icon.

 New to Collaborate Ultra?
 Start here with the basics!

 When a group member opens a group assignment, the assignment is locked so other members can't edit it.
 Other group members can request to work on the assignment.
 The member in control can approve or decline the request.

 - Open the group assignment.
 If another group member is working on the assignment, a pencil icon and message appears next to the member's name.

 - To send a request to the group member who's currently in control, select Take Control.